Nakuja project aims to build a liquid-fuel rocket to bring small satellites into the orbit.

 The Nakuja project works with the Kenya Space Agency (KSA), which promotes space development in Kenya.
 KSA supported us to visit Broglio Space Center in Malindi to study the ground station facility.
 KSA kindly allowed us to participate in the Kenya Space Expo and Conference in Nairobi in June 2022 to showcase our achievement.
 KSA also facilitated the launch of our N-2 and N-3 rockets.

 Our final goal is to launch a liquid propellants rocket to bring nanostellites into orbit.
 We set a couple of milestones to progress our project in time.
-We developed two solid model rockets: N-1 and N-2 rockets.
+We developed three solid model rockets: N-1, N-2, and N-3 rockets.
 We also started the development of a test stand for the liquid rocket engine.

 June 2019